mletras89/QDMI/README.md

 corresponding figures of merits and constraints to be considered.
 QDMI is therefore the method of choice for integrating new platforms into the MQSS and for software tools to query information from these platforms.
-QDMI is provided as a C header file to allow fast integration into an HPC environment and consists of four main components:
+QDMI is provided as a C header file to allow fast integration into an HPC environment and consists of three main components:

 - **QDMI Core**: Provides core functionality to manage sessions as well as to open and close connections to devices.
+- **QDMI Query**: Allows querying properties of the device, e.g., supported gates, error rates, gate duration, etc.
 - **QDMI Control**: Enables the control of the quantum devices.
 One can submit quantum circuits, control the job queue, and readout measurement results.
-- **QDMI Device**: Provides device handling functionality, like initiating the calibration or checking the status of the device.
-- **QDMI Query**: Allows querying properties of the device, e.g., supported gates, error rates, gate duration, etc.

 <!-- [DOXYGEN MAIN] -->